lreddy90/Weather-Forecast-App/README.md

 * Choose `Run` to run the app on a Simulator or device;
 * Select `Product > Build` from the menu to build the app

+## MoreInfo

+* Followed MVVM design patter for better understaing.
+* Thirdparty libraries like 'Alamofire' and 'SVProgressHUD' used.
+* Weather forecasts is hardcoded to single city as of now.